-To value the liabilities we first estimate future cashflows using assumptions for probabilities of Planholder deaths and cancellation, expenses, and likely income that will be added on Plan redemption.
-To get a single present value for the liabilities, we discount those cashflows from the date of the projected payment back to the valuation date to allow for expected future investment returns.
+To value the liabilities we first estimate future cashflows using assumptions for probabilities of Plan holder deaths and cancellations, expenses, and likely income that will be added on Plan redemption.
+To get a single present value for the liabilities, we discount those cashflows from the date of the projected payment back to the valuation date allowing for expected future investment returns.
 We then compare that value with the audited market value of the Trust's assets.
 To ensure consistency, the discount rate used reflects investment market conditions at the valuation date.

-The calculations do not allow for new Plans taken out after April 2023, or payments into existing Plans made after that date.
+The calculations do not allow for new Plans taken out after April 2024, or payments into existing Plans made after that date.

-Assumption Comment Discount rate 4.9% The expected future investment return, net of investment expenses, for the assets held at the valuation date.
-Base mortality 132% ELT17 The ELT17 table is the latest table based on general population experience.
-We have scaled the mortality which gives earlier deaths.
-This adjustment is based on the Trust's past experience.
-Future mortality improvements CMI_2022 with 1.25% long-term trend CMI_2022 is the latest future mortality projection model produced by the Continuous Mortality Investigation.
-Cancellation rate per year 0.2% (0.8% in the first 3 years) Based on recent Trust experience.
-Once a Plan has been in place for a while it is less likely to be cancelled.
-Expenses (non- investment) Initially £260k per year Based on recent experience.
-Expenses are assumed to increase annually by 3.4% per year.
-However, as future expenses will increasingly be met from Plans written in future years, the expense allowance has then been assumed to reduce in line with the estimated Plan cashflows.
+Assumption Comment Discount rate 3.7% The expected future investment return, net of investment expenses and non-investment expense, for the assets held at the valuation date.
+Base mortality 136% ELT17 The ELT17 table is the latest table based on general population experience.
+We have scaled the mortality table which gives earlier deaths than the standard table.
+This adjustment is based on the actual Trust past experience.
+Future mortality CMI_2023 CMI_2023 is the latest future mortality projection model improvements with 1.25% produced by the Continuous Mortality Investigation. long-term trend Cancellation 0.8% (1.2% Based on recent Trust experience.
+Once a Plan has rate per year in the first 3 been in place for a while it is less likely to be cancelled. years)